Utah Pedestrian Safety Rules

 Pedestrian safety is important.
 In Utah, about 15% of all traffic deaths every year involve people walking (Utah Department of Public Safety).
 That’s a big number for a place with so many crosswalks, traffic lights, and safety rules.
 Whether you walk every day, go for runs, or just cross busy streets sometimes, knowing the rules can help you stay safe.

-If you’ve ever felt unsure about your rights as a pedestrian—or if you’ve ever been hit by a car—you need to know how Utah’s crosswalk laws protect you.
+If you’ve ever felt unsure about your rights as a pedestrian—or if you’ve ever been hit by a car—you need to know the pedestrian safety rules in Utah.
 This guide will explain Utah’s pedestrian safety laws, who has the right of way, and what to do if you or someone you love is injured in a pedestrian accident.

-Utah’s Pedestrian Laws: Who Has the Right of Way?
+Pedestrian Safety Rules in Utah: Who Has the Right of Way?

 Like most other states, Utah’s laws generally give pedestrians the right of way, but there are some exceptions.
 Understanding these laws and their exceptions can help you avoid accidents and stay safe while crossing streets.
 Here are some key rules: